 - Netball on the other hand is popular with young girls, teenagers and ladies of all ages.

-I knew that if my girls could learn netball basics, that they would play well, have fun, enjoy the game and their confidence would rise.
+I knew that if my girls could learn netball basics, like passing with confidence, like catching with confidence, that they would play well, have fun, enjoy the game and their performance would rise.

 RESULTS WERE AMAZING